• Skip to primary navigation

 cooked oatmeal in saucepan

-STEP ONE: Add all of your ingredients except the blueberries to a small saucepan and cook over low to medium-high heat until thickened, usually about 5-7 minutes.
+STEP ONE: Add all of your ingredients except the blueberries to a medium saucepan and cook over low to medium-high heat until thickened, usually about 5-7 minutes.

 cooked oatmeal in saucepan with blueberries